Nora Connolly O'Brien: Later political career

-In the years after the Irish Revolutionary period, O'Brien, who had gone back and forth ideologically between prioritising Irish Nationalism and Socialism, came to believe as her father did that the two causes could be wed as one.
+In the years after the Irish Revolutionary period, Connolly O'Brien, who had gone back and forth ideologically between prioritising Irish Nationalism and Socialism, came to believe as her father did that the two causes could be wed as one.
 She thus began set about trying to gain influence over the Irish Republican Army.
 However, this stance brought her into conflict with her brother Roddy, who publicly accused her of "regressing from Marxism towards Republicanism".
 Despite this, in 1926, she, along with her brother, founded the short-lived Irish Workers' Party from 1926 to 1927.

-Following the meeting of the Republican Congress on 29–30 September 1934 in Rathmines Town Hall, the Socialist movement in Ireland was divided on whether the Congress should resolve itself into a new revolutionary Socialist Party, or remain as a united front of all progressive forces against Fascism.
+Following the meeting of the Republican Congress on 29–30 September 1934 in Rathmines Town Hall, the socialist movement in Ireland was divided on whether the Congress should resolve itself into a new revolutionary Socialist Party, or remain as a united front of all progressive forces against fascism.
 She supported forming a new political party, but when a resolution was passed to remain as a united front, she and her group withdrew from the congress.
-Following the collapse of the Republican Congress, O'Brien joined the Labour Party.
+Following the collapse of the Republican Congress, Connolly O'Brien joined the Labour Party.